RV and Trailer Inspection Checklist

 Motorhomes

-Includes class A, class B and class C motorhomes.
+Includes class A, B and C motorhomes.
 Diesel or gas engines.
-Up to 40 feet in length.
+New or used (post 2010).

 Verification/VIN Check